BENLYSTA recommended across multiple guidelines for both lupus and lupus nephritis1-4

 For the treatment of active, newly diagnosed, or flaring Class III/IV ± V lupus nephritis

-Recommended approach from the 2024 ACR guidelines for lupus nephritis
+Select treatment algorithm from the 2024 ACR guidelines for lupus nephritis

-Recommended approach from the 2024 ACR guidelines for lupus nephritis
+Select treatment algorithm from the 2024 ACR guidelines for lupus nephritis

 ‡ Discuss adjunctive treatments with systemic anticoagulation with nephrology for patients with LN and significant risk factors for thrombosis (e.g., low serum albumin in context of severe proteinuria).